Human milk oligosaccharide: Biosynthesis in humans

+Industrial large-scale synthesis

+Human milk oligosaccharides can be synthesized in large quantities using precision industrial fermentation methods e.g. by the commonly used, non-pathogenic bacteria Escherichia coli.
+During the fermentation process the bacteria are fed with a carbon-source (e.g. glucose), salts, minerals and trace elements under aseptic conditions in a stainless steel bioreactor, while lactose is added to the process as precursor molecule.
+Bacteria are then converting the lactose into human milk oligosaccharides by decorating it with other sugar monomers.
+After the fermentation process the HMOs are completely separated from the bacteria, proteins and DNA using different filtration techniques.
+Subsequently the HMOs are purified, crystallized, dried, packaged and delivered to infant formula manufacturers where they are mixed with other components of infant formula.

 Enzymatic synthesis

-Enzymatic synthesis of HMOs through transgalactosylation is an efficient way for the large-scale production.
+Enzymatic synthesis of HMOs through transgalactosylation is an efficient way for production.
 Various donors, including p-nitrophenyl-β-galactopyranoside, uridine diphosphate galactose and lactose, can be used in transgalactosylation.
 In particular, lactose may act as either a donor or an acceptor in a variety of enzymatic reactions and is available in large quantities from the whey produced as a co-processing product from cheese production.
 There is a lack of published data, however, describing the large-scale production of such galacto-oligosaccharides.

-Industrial synthesis

-Human milk oligosaccharides can be synthesized in large quantities using precision industrial fermentation methods e.g. by the commonly used, non-pathogenic bacteria Escherichia coli.
-In this process lactose is added as precursor molecule, which is then decorated with other sugar monomers to form an oligosaccharide; after the fermentation process the HMOs are separated from the bacteria, purified, crystallized, dried, packaged and finally mixed with other components of infant formula.